A Figure from the Common Lot

 Richard watched Verbena, in the days after his father’s burial.
 She had no deceit in her, no eye to size up circumstance to her advantage.

-Molly, Peggy’s day help, walked up the road from Chambliss, Monday through Saturday.
+Molly, Peggy’s day help, walked up the road from Chambliss, Mondays through Saturdays.
 She collected wages from three households; she was thus something of an entrepreneur.
-So long as she remained strong and able, Molly had some choice in her position; she could jettison the worst of her three lots, and draw another.
+So long as she remained strong and able, Molly had some choice in her position—she could jettison the worst of her three lots, and draw another.

 “I don’t see why, ma’am,” she had told Peggy, “you won’t have her to help Naomi with getting the dinner on.
 It gives me a turn to find that creature following me when I’m about dusting…and what’s the use of having me to do the washing, when that one has done it already?”